 - Maintain parks and open space around a community to reduce fuel.

 Land Use Planning Is More Effective to Reduce Community Wildfire Risk

 The costs of such strategies are often minor, and certainly they pale in comparison to the costs communities suffer when they experience a wildfire disaster.
 With thousands of U.S. communities at-risk, wildfire mitigations for communities are an immediately available, but underused solution.

-Thirty communities across the U.S. are applying these strategies through the Community Planning Assistance for Wildfire program, which gives free assistance to communities ranging from rural counties to larger metropolitan areas.
+More than 30 communities across the U.S. are applying these strategies through the Community Planning Assistance for Wildfire program, which gives free assistance to communities ranging from rural counties to larger metropolitan areas.
 The program provides strategic recommendations, wildfire hazard maps, trainings, and custom research to improve land use planning for wildfire.

 Fuel treatments on federal land won’t be enough to reduce our risk.
 Fortunately, we have land use planning tools ready today that can help us live with wildfire.

 Updated February 5, 2019 to reflect that less than 1% of U.S. Forest Service fuel reduction treatments in forested areas subsequently burned on average annually.